zevin/ASCII-Aquarium/README.md

 - Touch settings menu with Tank, Seaweed, Clock, and Background tabs.
 - Optional on-screen clock with manual time or internet time.
 - 12-hour and 24-hour clock formats.
-- Timezone selection, small top or bottom clock, large ASCII clock style, and clock color picker.
+- Timezone selection, small top or bottom clock, large ASCII clock style, and clock colour picker.
 - Wi-Fi panel with network scan, saved credentials, on-screen keyboard, reconnect handling, and NTP time sync.
 - Persistent settings using ESP32 Preferences.
 - SD-card BMP screenshots and frame sequence capture.
+(NOTE - in build 2.18 The CYD will need to be reset after taking screenshots or sequences)
 - Hidden HUD controls for setup, capture, Wi-Fi, settings, quick creature tests, respawn, and randomize.

+## New Features in 2.20 ><((((>`

+Detailed Release Notes for 2.18 can be found here.

+- New Overhauled background system with new smoother dithered gradients
+- New background colours available
+- New smooth background option
+- New LCD Backlight and RGB Ambient LED colour and brightness control
+- New Ambient LED Control can link to background colour, or use a different colour
+- New CD Backlight and RGB Ambient LED Light Schedule and Tap to wake functionality.
+Thank you to @mjpcomp for the suggestion.
+- New Timed events setting with Auto feeding.
+This is great if you're using the beam splitter since you can't tap the screen.
+Thank you to @mjpcomp for the suggestion.
+- 20 new Selectable ASCII clock fonts
+- Various Bug fixes

 ## Basic Controls ><((((*>

 <table>
   <tr>